Stockton: Featured on Huell Howser’s "Road Trip" in 2007. Follow in the footsteps of the California Public Television travel icon.

 When Huell Howser moved to Los Angeles in 1981 to become a reporter for KCBS-TV, he had no idea he’d fall in love with California.
 His enthusiasm for his new home later inspired the idea for the television series “California’s Gold.”
 Huell had a simple idea: If he traveled the state with an open heart and an open mind, a microphone, and a camera, he would uncover a treasure trove of California stories.
 Huell passed away in 2013.

 Huell Howser Visited Stockton, California in June of 2007.
-His one hour "Road Trip" to Stockton aired in July 2007, and continue to air throughout California on public television
+His one hour "Road Trip" to Stockton aired in July of that year, and continues to air throughout California on public television.

 Each place Huell stopped in highlighted below.
-Please click on the video to view each stop!
+View the videos online!

 Celebrate the “ROAD TRIP”

 Fans of California Public Television have come to know and love Huell Howser, California’s resident travel expert.